 District 3 Diversity Plan

-In District 3, we are launching a plan to increase diversity in District 3 district middle schools by providing more equitable access for applicants who are lower-performing students and whose families meet federal income eligibility requirements.
+In District 3, we launched a plan to increase diversity in district middle schools by providing more equitable access for applicants who are lower-performing students and whose families meet federal income eligibility requirements.

 District 15 Diversity Plan